“Preaching without notes? Is that even possible?!”

 I know you’ll get a lot out of it!
 Enjoy.

-Are you already using this outline to build up your sermons?
 Do you know of any other helpful ways to preach a sermon without notes?
 Share your insights in the comments section below.